-Judi Bonilla advises on a wide range of aging topics and consults with clients facing complex family issues.
-Her extensive knowledge of aging services provides an expert picture of resources for older adults.
+Judi Bonilla offers consulting services on a wide range of aging topics.
+Currently, she works with start-ups and individuals.
+Judi’s extensive knowledge of aging services provides an expert picture of resources for older adults.
 She regularly handles matters involving housing, lifelong learning, and transportation.

 In addition, Judi also counsels startups and small businesses working with senior centers, Area Agencies on Aging, Older Americans Act, and the U.S. Department of Health & Human Services.
 Matters often include employment, health, and various related issues.

 In tune with emerging issues affecting aging and longevity, Judi regularly authors blogs and speaks about developing older entrepreneurs, improving brain health, strategies for older drivers, as well as policies affecting older adults.